 - How easy is it to share reports?
 (Whether sharing real-time charts or static snapshots, it must be easy to disseminate information.)

 Third party integration will improve indicators quality

-Go through your goals in-depth, and although the web has revolutionized international business, don’t forget that face-to-face meetings still go a long way in facilitating accurate communication.
+Go through your goals in-depth, and although Teams has revolutionized international business, don’t forget that face-to-face meetings can go a long way in facilitating accurate communication.

 Step into the light…

-If you’re ready to look further into your possibilities, download our whitepaper on the topic today: A New Perspective On Intelligence For EHS .
+If you’re ready to look further into your possibilities, download our EHS Leader’s Guide to Power BI.